-I'm a mother of two and a Maternity, Birth and Motherhood Photographer servicing the Perth metro area.
+I am a mother of two and a Maternity, Birth and Motherhood Photographer servicing the Perth metro area since 2015!
 Honouring the journey to Motherhood is where my heart is at.
-I believe our bodies are amazing, and I truly enjoy capturing the authentic beauty of women during pregnancy, birth and those early motherhood years.
+I believe our bodies are truly amazing, and I enjoy capturing the authentic beauty of women during pregnancy, birth and those early motherhood years.

 We will meet before your due date to chat about your wishes and discuss my role so that you feel comfortable with my presence at your birth.
 I will always respect your choices, and equally, with your permission, I am willing to go beyond my role as a photographer to support you if the moment arises.
 Some women wish to be left to birth undisturbed, and some appreciate extra support – perhaps a whispered suggestion in your partner’s ear or an extra set of hands to help you change positions.
 I will work with your care providers to ensure my role as a photographer compliments your birth experience and honours your wishes.